MinchinWeb/minchin.ca/content/pages/terms.md

 Any disputes arise under these Terms of Use or your use of the website will be resolved under the laws of Alberta without regard conflict of law rules.
-You agree to bring any claim under these Terms of Use before the courts of Alberta.
+You agree to bring any claim under these Terms of Use before the Courts of Alberta.

 These Terms of Use are subject to revision without notice; new revisions will be posted to this page.
 Your continued use of this Site and/or material from